Brankovina

-Brankovina hosted the well known Serbian poet Desanka Maksimović, who spent her childhood (she was born in the nearby Rabrovica) and completed primary school there.
-Throughout her life, Desanka remained emotionally attached to Brankovina, and she frequently revisited it and spent her last years there, and was finally buried under a hundred year old oak trees in the Brankovina churchyard, according to her wishes.
+Brankovina is also notable for being a primary residence of the Serbian poet Desanka Maksimović, who spent her childhood (she was born in the nearby village of Rabrovica, now present day Valjevo) and completed primary school there.
+Throughout her life, Desanka remained emotionally attached to Brankovina, and she frequently revisited the town and spent her last years there In 1993, Maksimović died and was buried in Brankovina, according to her wishes.
+The Desanka Maksimović Prize is traditionally presented at a ceremony held in Brankovina on Maksimović's birthday, May 16, during the literary event Desankini majski razgovori (Desanka’s May Conversations).